DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/01/06- v0.283**
- * Remove exp gained from crafting painway
+ * Reduce Medical Tech Part drop rate from scrapping PainAway

 ### **2021/01/05- v0.283**
  * Added dungeon listing page, you can now see all public dungeons to join